Getting Started

 3. You should see:

-• Debug visualization (green/red line if enabled)
+• Debug visualization (green/red line if Show Debug is enabled)

-• Widget appears above object
+• Widget appears when looking at object

 4. Press your interaction key (E)

-5. “Door Opened!” should print to screen
+5. “Door Opened!” prints to screen

 Expected Behavior